yosrahelal/paladin/doc-site/docs/tutorials/hello-world.md

 ## Running the Example

-The example code can be found in the [Paladin example repository](https://github.com/LF-Decentralized-Trust-labs/paladin/blob/main/example/public-storage).
+The example code can be found in the [Paladin example repository](https://github.com/LF-Decentralized-Trust-labs/paladin/blob/main/example/helloworld).

-The storage solidity contract can be found [here](https://github.com/LF-Decentralized-Trust-labs/paladin/blob/main/solidity/contracts/tutorial/Storage.sol).
+The HelloWorld solidity contract can be found [here](https://github.com/LF-Decentralized-Trust-labs/paladin/blob/main/solidity/contracts/tutorial/HelloWorld.sol).

 Follow the [Getting Started](../../getting-started/installation/) instructions to set up a Paladin environment.
 Then, follow the example [README](https://github.com/LF-Decentralized-Trust-labs/paladin/blob/main/example/helloworld/README.md) to run the code.